Critical analyses of RVE concepts in local and peridynamic micromechanics of composites: Introduction

 The paper is organized as follows.
-In Section 2, we give a short introduction to the peridynamic theory adapted for a subsequent presentation.
-Statistical description of the composite microstructures is described in accompany with the volumetric homogeneous displacement loading conditions.
+In Section 2, a short introduction to the peridynamic theory adapted for a subsequent presentation is presented.
+Statistical description of the composite microstructures is described in accompanied by the volumetric homogeneous displacement loading conditions.
 Some field averages are considered.
-A history of the linear general integral equations (GIE) is shortly presented in Section 3.
-Nonlinear GIEs are proposed which containes either statistical average field or the field produced in the infinite matrix by the body force with compact support.
-Solution of the GIEs are presented in Section 4.
+In Section 3, nonlinear GIEs are proposed which contain either a statistical average field or the field produced in the infinite matrix by the body force with compact support.
+Solutions of the GIEs are presented in Section 4.
 Closing assumptions for solutions of two sorts of the GIEs mentioned are considered.
-By the use of the body force with compact support as a training parameter, a set of surrogate effective operators are constructed.
 Effective moduli are obtained in the framework of some additional simplified hypotheses.
-Blocked (or modular) structures of the scheme implementation of nonlinear GIEs are presented.
-Estimation of field fluctuations and effective energy-based criteria are considered in Section 5.
-Fast Fourier transform methods in peridynamic micromechanics are presented in Section 6.
-The clustering discretization method in peridynamic micromechanics is proposed in Section 7.
-Laminated structure peridynamic composites are modeled in Section 8.
-Conclusion is presented in Section 9.
+By the use of the body force with compact support as a training parameter, a set of surrogate effective operators is constructed.
+A few sorts of RVE concepts are presented in Section 5.
+Estimation of a set of surrogate operators is proposed in Section 6.